uozuAho/orgcat/readme.md

 # To do
 - survey
-    - goto thankyou when no more questions
+    - welcome:
-    - move question logic to domain service?
+        - goto thank you if already done
-    - welcome: say welcome back if survey is already started
+        - say welcome back if survey is already started
 - inline todos
 - remove dummies